MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 ![ISO/OSI](https://i.imgur.com/c5rDXCK.png)

-Layer 1: **Physical** is in the bottom of the model.
-It takes care of transmitting raw bits on the interface via electrical, electro-magnetic, light, sound ways signals.
-It defines encoding, voltages, modulations.
+Layer 7: **Application** provides to the applications the means to communicate and exchange data, e.g. FTP, SSH, POP3, IMAP, SMTP, HTTP, DNS, SSH .

-Layer 2: **Data link** (OSI) or **Link** (TCP/IP) makes the [multiplexing and demultiplexing](#multiplexing-and-demultiplexing) of layer 3 protocols, error discovery and recovery, medium access control (MAC sublayer).
-Some example protocols are: DSL, 802.11, Ethernet.
-Here packets are called frames.
+Layer 6: **Presentation** makes encryption, data rappresentation (encoding).
+Some procols are: MIME, ASCII.

-Layer 3: **Network** (OSI) or **Internet** (TCP/IP) makes routing and forwarding, congestion control.
-It can make the routing in two ways: connection-less in which each packet is sent indipendently, and connection-oriented in which the route is establiched once, and used for all packets belonging to a specific host to host communication.
-Some example procols are: IP, ICMP.
-Here packets are called packets or datagrams.
+Layer 5: **Session** Manages data exchange so this can be paused, restared and terinated.
+For example if a whatsapp call changes from wifi to cellular the layer manage not to disconnect.

 Layer 4: **Trasport** makes the application [multiplexing and demultiplexing](#multiplexing-and-demultiplexing), performs [segmentation and reassembles](#segmentation-and-reassembling) data, error control, flow control, packet ordering.
 Some example protocols are: TCP, UDP.
 Here packets are called datagrams or segments.

-Layer 5: **Session** Manages data exchange so this can be paused, restared and terinated.
-For example if a whatsapp call changes from wifi to cellular the layer manage not to disconnect.
+Layer 3: **Network** (OSI) or **Internet** (TCP/IP) makes routing and forwarding, congestion control.
+It can make the routing in two ways: connection-less in which each packet is sent indipendently, and connection-oriented in which the route is establiched once, and used for all packets belonging to a specific host to host communication.
+Some example procols are: IP (IPv4, IPv6), ICMP.
+Here packets are called packets or datagrams.

-Layer 6: **Presentation** makes encryption, data rappresentation (encoding).
+Layer 2: **Data link** (OSI) or **Link** (TCP/IP) makes the [multiplexing and demultiplexing](#multiplexing-and-demultiplexing) of layer 3 protocols, error discovery and recovery, medium access control (MAC sublayer).
+Some example protocols are: DSL, 802.11, Ethernet.
+Here packets are called frames.

-Layer 7: **Application** provides to the applications the means to communicate and exchange data, e.g. FTP, SSH, POP3, IMAP, SMTP, HTTP, DNS, SSH .
+Layer 1: **Physical** is in the bottom of the model.
+It takes care of transmitting raw bits on the interface via electrical, electro-magnetic, light, sound ways signals.
+It defines encoding, voltages, modulations.

 ## Structure of the internet

 **ISP** (internet service provider) connects the end systems to internet.
 The ISPs are interconnected so that and two hosts can send packets to each other.
 The ISPs can be devided in categories:

-- **Tier-1** networks like AT&T connect distant networks, like networks located in different continents
+- **Tier-3**: **Access ISP** make the last mile communication (ADSL providers)
-- **Content provider** networks like Google, Microsoft run their (private) network to bring their services close to the end user
+- **Tier-2**: **Regional** networks like Telecom, Vodafone are connected to one or more Tier-1 ISPs and **internet exchange points** (IXPs)
-- **Regional** networks like Tim, Telecom, Vodafone are connected to one or more Tier-1 ISPs and internet exchange points (IXPs)
+- **Tier-1**: networks like AT&T connect distant networks, like networks located in different continents

-- **Access ISP** make the last mile communication
+In Tier-1 there can also be **content provider** networks like Google and Microsoft, which run their (private) network to bring their services close to the end user.

 ![ISP networks](https://i.imgur.com/cQf9Ke6.png)